Underdisc/CMake/README.md

 # CMake
-Information and samples on how to use CMake to build projects.
+This repository contains information and samples on how to use CMake to build projects.

+How to read this guide on CMake.